Bellevue, Washington

 Outdoor paradise

-The Pacific Northwest is known for its breathtaking views and natural beauty and Bellevue is no exception.
-A suburb of Seattle on Lake Washington, you can go kayaking, boating, and swimming all within city limits.
-Bellevue is also known for having some of western Washington’s best parks, perfect for hiking, biking, camping, and for having festivals!
-Don’t miss out on the huge holiday ice rink that goes up every winter.
+The Pacific Northwest is famous for its stunning landscapes, and Bellevue is no exception.
+This Seattle suburb sits on Lake Washington, offering plenty of ways to enjoy the water—whether it’s kayaking, boating, or swimming, all within city limits.
+Bellevue is also home to some of western Washington’s best parks, amazing for hiking, biking, camping, and festivals.
+And if you're around in winter, don’t miss the massive holiday ice rink!

-The residents of Bellevue tend to be older and affluent, due to the nature of the housing prices.
-There is a younger crowd that live in Bellevue because they work in the city and want to avoid the notorious commutes the people always complain about.
-That being said, most of their free time will still be spent in Seattle for late night or weekend plans.
+The residents of Bellevue tend to be older and affluent due to the cost of housing.
+There is a younger crowd living in downtown Bellevue because they work in the city and want to avoid the notorious commutes.
+That said, much of their free time will still be spent in Seattle for late night or weekend plans.

-If you want to see what locals do for fun in Bellevue check out the calendar of events: https://www.bellevuedowntown.com/events/calendar
+If you want to see what locals do for fun in Bellevue, check out the calendar of events.

 Bellevue has become a hub for software engineering and other technology centers.
 There are satellite offices for large tech companies like eBay, Salesforce, Google, Microsoft, and even a huge Amazon high-rise on the Bellevue skyline.
 Other headquarters include PACCAR Inc, T-Mobile, and Valve and the largest employers in the city are Microsoft, T-Mobile, and Amazon.